 KEEPING TEAMS COHESIVE

-Another significant challenge with remote team management is maintaining the tight bonds that keep workers connected.
-When everyone is working from their own homes, it’s important to maintain open lines of communication.
+Another significant challenge with managing remote employees is maintaining the tight bonds that keep workers connected.
+When everyone is working from their own homes, it’s important to maintain open lines of communication to stay on the same page, using everything from phone calls and text messages to video calls.

 SCHEDULING ACROSS DIFFERENT TIME ZONES

 Large construction companies spread out across multiple states, countries, or even continents have to deal with coordinating staff members across time zones.
-If not approached carefully, this can be a very inefficient process rife with miscommunication and missed deadlines.
+If not approached carefully, project management in these conditions can be a very inefficient process rife with miscommunication and missed deadlines.

 Best practices for remote worker management in 2021